Gizmotronn/acord-robotics.github11/_posts/2018-07-05-moving-to-a-new-place.markdown

 The downside to this is that a lot of these plugins are expensive, especially if you're starting out.
 While you can monetize your site, it takes time to get money back - as you're not likely to have many frequent visitors from the go.
 Furthermore, you need to pay for hosting and a domain name AND keep on top of your job - it can all be a bit much (for those that build websites for a living and are reading this post, I apologise).

+# Part 2 of "Constructing a social network" coming 25th February 2020.
+Have a cookie while you wait.

+Maybe a few cookies would be good.

 But we've just hit the nail on the head -

 > "You're not likely to have many frequent visitors from the go